nbercher-atk/dedop_run_scheduler/README.md

 DeDop automated job scheduler written in bash

 DeDop is a User Configurable Tool for Processing Delay Doppler Altimeter Data.
-Please visite this page for more details:
+Please visit this page for more details:
 <https://github.com/DeDop>.